kdgregory/log4j-aws-appenders/docs/jmx.md

   The number of batches that were requeued due to repeated `InvalidSequenceTokenException` responses.
   This value should be zero; if it is a significant fraction of `WriterRaceRetries` this indicates that you have too many appenders writing to the same stream.
+* `throttledWrites`: the number of times that a batch had to be retried because it was throttled.
+This should normally be 0.
+CloudWatch imposes a limit of 5 transactions per second per log stream, and an overall limit of either 800 or 1500 (depending on region) transactions per second across streams.
+The latter quota can be increased; the former quota cannot.
+If you have multiple writers to the same stream, the only solutions are to increase batch delay or use different streams (the latter is a better idea in general).

 `KinesisLogWriter` provides the following additional attributes, defined by [KinesisWriterStatisticsMXBean](../library/shared/src/main/java/com/kdgregory/logging/aws/kinesis/KinesisWriterStatisticsMXBean.java).

 * `ActualStreamName`
   The actual destination stream name, after subsitutions have been applied to the configured name.
+* `throttledWrites`: the number of times that an entire batch had to be retried because it was throttled.
+  This value should be zero; if non-zero, you should increase the number of shards in the destination stream.
+Note that individual records in a batch may be throttled and retried; this is not tracked.
+You can identify individual shards that are at their limit via CloudWatch metrics.

 `SNSLogWriter` provides the following additional attributes, defined by [SNSWriterStatisticsMXBean](../library/shared/src/main/java/com/kdgregory/logging/aws/sns/SNSWriterStatisticsMXBean.java).